Disclosure: This post contains affiliate links.

 Here are 5 popular prenatal education systems and how they work:

-The BabyPlus Prenatal Education System is placed on the belly and features a “curriculum” or a series of 16 naturally derived sounds that resemble a mother’s heartbeat.
-As your pregnancy progresses, the curriculum also advances and the rhythm of the sounds increase incrementally.
+The BabyPlus Prenatal Education System features a “curriculum” or a series of 16 naturally derived sounds that resemble a mother’s heartbeat.
+You place it on your belly daily and as your pregnancy progresses, the curriculum also advances and the rhythm of the sounds increase incrementally.
 According to the studies, babies who use this product should have an intellectual, social, creative, and emotional advantage from the time they are born.

 The science behind it: